The Online Learning Jargon Buster

 Learning designers are the ‘architects’ of the learning experiences.
 They collaborate with subject-matter experts and use their expertize to decide the best way to help learners develop skills and knowledge online.

-With a deep scrolling approach, as opposed to clicking through a long list of pages, the Adapt Builder stands out from other authoring tools.
+With a deep scrolling approach, as opposed to clicking through a long list of pages, Learning Pool stands out from other authoring tools.

 Storyline is an authoring tool used to create interactive e-learning courses.
 It enables sophisticated levels of interactivity including game-based solutions and gamification elements.
 It also allows varied and engaging multimedia presentation of content.